Texas Story Project Guidelines and Policies

 Bullock Museum editors will work with Texas Story Project contributors to edit text for correctness and readability.
 Editors will also help relate submitted content to the larger stories of Texas history so that Texas Story Project contributions can be curated accurately for use on the Bullock Museum website and various digital endpoints.

 Any Texas Story Project submissions or links that are inappropriate, off-topic, or political will be removed.
-Texas Story Project submissions that are protected by copyright, published elsewhere, or unoriginal to the content submitter will be denied for inclusion.
+Texas Story Project submissions that are protected by copyright or published elsewhere will be denied for inclusion.
 Advertising or posting content for commercial gain is not permitted.
 Website content removal is at the sole discretion of the Bullock Museum, and the Museum is not required to, but may, provide an explanation for removing content.

 Only public information should be posted in the Texas Story Project.
 To protect your privacy, you must exclude any personally identifiable, sensitive or any other information protected by law from Texas Story Project submissions.
 Personally identifiable information submitted in collaboration with the Texas Story Project will not be published when your story appears on the Bullock Museum website.
 Author biographies submitted through the Texas Story Project will be edited for content.